 The quarterly customer roadmap sessions are an exclusive outlet for frank and open discussions with publishers across Europe and the US.
 While these conversations are kept private, three of our customers have agreed to share some insights from the cases they presented in our last session.

-Join us today as we learn from Neue Westfälische, Le Parisien, and Kölner Stadt Anzeiger about ePaper best practices.
+Join us today as we learn from Neue Westfälische, Le Parisien, and Kölner Stadt Anzeiger about best practices for ePapers.

 To understand the way in which the ePaper can help bring print readers to digital, they surveyed readers who already made the switch to understand their decision making process.